the-afronautz/DS/README.md

 - Led cross-functional development of Power BI forecasting tool to optimize workload distribution of **400+** hardware SKU programs across **7** engineering teams.
 - Leveraged SQL and Python to extract, clean, and model program development timelines, improving development schedule forecasting accuracy by **20%**
 - Led design and implementation of chassis sheet metal DOE and factory process control reviews which unblocked supplier server production and saved **$8 million** in deployment delay costs.
-- Created datacenter repair ticket prioritization model to optimize server repair operations by highlighting tickets with the shortest repair time and longest mean time to repair.
+- Created datacenter repair ticket prioritization model to optimize server repair operations by highlighting tickets with the shortest repair time and longest mean time to repair [Hackathon].
-- Developed predictive model to minimize GPU server downtime by automating repair ticket prioritization process at high volume datacenters [Hackathon].

 ## <ins> Projects </ins>